UBC-LA-Hackathon/student-dashboard/2-API-Endpoints.md

 We need to create some API endpoints in the backend that the frontend can use to request the data required.

 ## Next step
-Now you're ready to go to [Make API calls from frontend to frontend.](3-Make-API-Calls.md)
+Now you're ready to go to [Step 3: Make API calls from frontend to frontend.](3-Make-API-Calls.md)